About Fathers’ Rights

 The fathers’ rights movement emerged in the West in the 1960s and continues to affect social and political change in America today.

 In the past, family courts across the country preferred to award custody to the mother over the father in a divorce; however, today’s modern courts don’t automatically assume the mother is the better choice and instead give the father equal consideration when deciding on child custody.

 Historically, unmarried fathers have had fewer rights than unwed mothers or married parents in regard to their minor children.
 This has shifted and is no longer the case in the past several decades.
 In California, both parents are presumed to have the right to raise their children.

 - You are considered a “presumed parent” if Your name is on your child’s birth certificate,

 - There is a family court order that establishes a parental relationship, or,

 - You have acted like the child is your own and raised the child as your own.

 You may be a presumed parent with legal rights to the child, even if you are not certain that the child is yours or even if you know you are not the child’s biological parent.
 There are many complex issues surrounding paternity that an attorney can help with.

 Sacramento Area Fathers’ Rights Attorney

-At McKean Family Law, we have experience in these sometimes complex issues.
-We understand how fathers’ rights are a sensitive issue and that the outcome of your proceedings can impact your relationship with your child permanently.
-Please call us, McKean Family Law, to schedule your initial consultation with us so we can help you with your case.
+At McKean Family Law, we have experience with these sometimes complex issues.
+We understand that fathers’ rights are a sensitive issue and that the outcome of your proceedings can permanently impact your relationship with your child.
+Please call McKean Family Law to schedule your initial consultation with us so we can help you with your case.